 Poems for children in Spanish teach language and culture through rhythm, rhyme and images.
-Simple structures and familiar vocabulary make these three poems easy to use with language learners.
+Simple structures and familiar vocabulary make these three poems from Cuatrogatos easy to use with language learners.

 The online magazine, Cuatrogatos, is dedicated to children’s literature in Spanish.
 It is based in Miami and is an excellent resource for poetry to use with kids.
 The archives have material going back to 2000.
 Both Edgar Allan García of Ecuador and Sergio Andricaín of Cuba are well-known contemporary writers whose Spanish poems for children appear in Cuatrogatos.

 I choose the poems I use with children learning Spanish carefully.
 I look for short works, with clear, concrete images or situations that children can easily imagine.
 Although teaching a poem usually means teaching some new vocabulary, I try to choose poems that use as many familiar words as possible.
 I also look for poems that create an image children can draw.
 My students enjoy illustrating the poetry and drawing provides many ways to work with the language.